 Goals of Service

-- Diagnose concussions
+- Diagnose concussion

-- Provide follow-up care of concussion patients
+- Provide follow-up care for patients with concussion

-- Determine when it is safe for athletes to return to play (As mandated by the North Carolina High School Athletic Association)
+- Determine when it is safe for athletes to return to play

-Criteria for Admission
+Criteria for Program Services

-- Balance & visual acuity testing
+- Balance and visual acuity testing